History of Riley Gaines in Timeline

 April 2023: Visit to San Francisco State University

 In April 2023, Riley Gaines visited San Francisco State University for a Turning Point USA event, speaking about her campaign against transgender athletes.
-After the event, protesters arrived, and Gaines was escorted to shelter in a classroom for three hours.
-She reported being physically struck twice during the protest.
+After the event, protesters arrived, and Gaines was escorted by law enforcement to shelter in a classroom for three hours.
+Gaines claimed she was physically struck twice during the protest.

 June 2, 2023: Endorsement of Ron DeSantis